andrenq/trading/README.md

 ### Prerequisites:
  - Java 8 - git clone this project and build it as a maven project
  - IEX account - create an IEX account, ([https://iextrading.com/](https://iextrading.com/)) and save the public.
 It will be passed to the app as an environmental variable.
  - Postgres Database - a working version of Postgres SQL.
-On the sql_dll folder, you will find the files to create the database and the necessary tables and views.
+On the sql_ddl folder, you will find the files to create the database and the necessary tables and views.
  -- Database `jrvstrading` ER diagram: ![image](https://drive.google.com/uc?export=view&id=1rfalg0lU3i_7MU3ZZ9VUPTVH_iVATdEd)

 ### Environmental variables